Let Us Continue: Evaluation and legacy

 Johnson's speech was interrupted 34 times by applause from the audience.
-Apart from the members of Congress, his wife Lady Bird Johnson, and his daughters; government members and advisers, Supreme court justices, members of the Joint Chiefs of Staff, foreign diplomats, and many members of the press were also present.
+Apart from the members of Congress, his wife Lady Bird Johnson, and his daughters; government members and advisers, Supreme Court justices, members of the Joint Chiefs of Staff, foreign diplomats, and many members of the press were also present.
 The applause was longest and loudest when Johnson called on Congress to swiftly pass a civil rights bill.
 Strong applause also followed towards the end of Johnson's speech, when he called for national and political cohesion across all differences.
 His listeners finally reacted with standing ovations after he had finished his speech, referring back to song-lines from "America the Beautiful" – very slowly, with feeling, in a soft, almost breaking voice.
 However, not all Congress members applauded during the speech.
 Republicans held back in many moments.
 In particular, no Southern politicians applauded Johnson's call for a civil rights bill.

 Various newspapers, including The New York Times, The Washington Post, and the Boston Herald praised the speech.
 The New York Herald Tribune described his address as: "fine words, fitting words, at times inspiring words.
 As he stood before Congress and the nation, not a fluke of history but a president."
 In the following weeks, various letters and telegrams to the White House showed that the speech was also received positively outside the press.
 The echo in the international press of Western Europe, Latin America (including Cuba), and the Middle East was also favorable.
 Robert Dallek judged that few other factors had contributed more to the successful transfer of power than this speech.
 Robert A. Caro called the speech a "triumph".

 Soon after his address, Johnson succeeded in getting the long-blocked budget, including a tax reform bill, passed by Congress.
 Immediately thereafter, efforts began to push through the Civil Rights Act, which succeeded despite considerable resistance from Southern politicians in July 1964.
 Polls showed high approval ratings for Johnson.
 Between March and May 1964, his approval rose from 70 to 77 percent.
-The television film All the Way (2016), starring Bryan Cranston, picked it up in the very first minutes.